kwicz/trumpbutt/README.md

 3. Enable "Developer mode" (top right).
 4. Click "Load unpacked" and select this project folder.
 5. Pin the extension for easy access!

----

-## Usage

-- Click the extension icon to open the popup.
-- Use the toggle switch to turn the effect on or off.
-- The counter shows how many times "Trump" has been replaced with "Butt".

----

-## Credits

-- Logo and UI by [your name or handle]
-- Inspired by the internet's need for a little more cheekiness

----

-## Disclaimer

-This extension is for entertainment purposes only.